jamesmoss/flywheel/readme.md

 - PHP 5.3+
 - Composer

+**Optionally**

+- APC / APCu - caches documents and queries in memory for huge performance gains.

 ## Installation

 Use [Composer](http://getcomposer.org/) to install the flywheel package.
 Package details [can be found on Packagist.org](https://packagist.org/packages/jamesmoss/flywheel).